AkifKA/react-stock-app/README.md

-# Overview of Stock Project:
+# Overview of Stock App Project:

-The Stock Project is a web-based application developed to manage and track various processes for businesses, aiming to simplify tasks such as inventory tracking, purchasing, and sales operations.
+The Stock App Project is a web-based application developed to manage and track various processes for businesses, aiming to simplify tasks such as inventory tracking, purchasing, and sales operations.
 And it is online single page web application that enables you to manage orders and inventory with ability to get, add, edit, or delete products, firms, brands, sales, and purchases.

 # Technical Stack:
 HTML, CSS, JavaScript, React, and Material.UI in frontend, Python Django for CRUD operations and authentication-authorization in backend and React context and Redux Toolkit for state management.